Healthy Homes Assessment Normandale

 Normandale Moisture Ingress & Drainage

-Rental properties require to be equipped with effective drainage for the removal of storm water, surface water and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water has a location to go, and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Rental properties must have efficient drainage for the removal of storm water, surface water and ground water, which includes an appropriate runoff or outfall.
+Making sure the water is able to go, and also that it can’t linger underneath the structures is an important aspect of keeping your property dry.

-In addition to an irrigation system to stop water ingress, if the rental has an enclosed gap between your flooring and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+Alongside a drainage system to avoid water ingress, if the rental has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it is reasonably practicable to install it.

-An underground moisture barrier generally a polythene sheet laid over the ground to stop any moisture present in the ground from getting into the building.
-It also helps prevent water damage to the floor insulation.
+Ground moisture barriers are typically a polythene sheet laid over the ground to stop any moisture that is present in the ground from getting into the property.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection